Super Bowl 53 looms ahead in Atlanta with the New England Patriots taking on the Los Angeles Rams on Sunday, Feb. 3.

-And it seems only appropriate to turn to one of the rising juggernauts in the wagering landscape, DraftKings Sportsbook, whose New Jersey online product has become the envy of competitors, particularly in the NJ sports betting industry.
+And it seems only appropriate to turn to one of the rising juggernauts in the wagering landscape, DraftKings Sportsbook, whose New Jersey sports betting product has become the envy of competitors, particularly in the NJ sports betting app industry.

 Most popular games of the season (so far)

 No doubt, the Super Bowl will attract the most wagers of the year, as it so often has in years past.
 History has a way of repeating itself, after all.